iiyyll01lin/ctcf-predictor/DOCKER_README.md

 # Navigate to the project directory
 cd /path/to/ctcf-predictor

-# Build the Docker image
+# Build the Docker image (with automatic proxy detection)
 docker build -t ctcf-predictor .
 ```